-As US interest rates are expected to remain low until 2015 and very few loans mature in the near term, corporate defaults are expected to remain low in the near-medium term.
+As US interest rates are expected to remain low until mid-2015 or longer and very few loans mature in the near term, corporate defaults are expected to remain low in the near-medium term, with the exception of certain energy related companies.
 Management believes that the environment should remain attractive for investments in CLO income notes.
-In 2013, Livermore launched two new issue cash-flow CLOs as an anchor investor and participated in select US and emerging market new issue CLOs of leading managers.
+In 2014, Livermore launched three new issue cash-flow CLOs as an anchor investor and participated in additional new issue CLOs of leading managers.